dbabulldog-repo/azure_arc/README.md

-# Azure Arc Jumpstart documentation
+# Azure Arc Jumpstart documentation Dan's Version

 If you are looking to explore the Jumpstart documentation, please go to the documentation website: